gcs2/Project-Bastilla/Assets/AxiomEngine/Documentation/Architecture/System_Rules.md

 8. **EditMode Integration**: `GameObject.Instantiate` is safe in EditMode tests ONLY if `Object.DestroyImmediate` is called in `[TearDown]`.
 9. **Cider-V Velocity**: Automated batch testing (`RunTests.ps1`) is the only way to maintain a "Stable Golden State" during rapid refactoring.
 10. **Automation Blueprints**: Use "One-Button Bootstrap" scripts (`AxiomDemoGenerator`) to ensure demo foundations are identical.
 Never manually configure core game data if it can be scripted.
+11. **Unity AI Toolkit Conflict**: The Unity AI Assistant (Muse) may throw `ArgumentException` if it encounters unknown categories like `Textures` during indexing.
+Ensure generated assets follow standard naming and search conventions to minimize toolkit friction.
+12. **Terminal Safety**: Avoid recursive `Remove-Item` or `dotnet build` on the root without explicit need, as batch mode environments may lack specific SDKs or have locked files.

 ---